What are your beds made of?

 Are we organic?

 We are not certified organic, but all horticultural and soil materials that we use are.
-We aim to be no spray, instead adding beneficial insects, organic fertilizer, and manual pest removal to lighten our impact on the garden ecosystem.
+Green City Growers farmers use a variety of techniques and materials, including adding beneficial insects, organic fertilizer, and manual pest removal to lighten our impact on the garden ecosystem.

 What are our pest control practices?